 The band model employs a portion of the Euclidean plane between two parallel lines.[36]
 Distance is preserved along one line through the middle of the band.
 Assuming the band is given by , the metric is given by .

 All models essentially describe the same structure.
 The difference between them is that they represent different coordinate charts laid down on the same metric space, namely the hyperbolic plane.
 The characteristic feature of the hyperbolic plane itself is that it has a constant negative Gaussian curvature, which is indifferent to the coordinate chart used.
 The geodesics are similarly invariant: that is, geodesics map to geodesics under coordinate transformation.
-Hyperbolic geometry generally is introduced in terms of the geodesics and their intersections on the hyperbolic plane.[37]
+Hyperbolic geometry is generally introduced in terms of the geodesics and their intersections on the hyperbolic plane.[37]

 Once we choose a coordinate chart (one of the "models"), we can always embed it in a Euclidean space of same dimension, but the embedding is clearly not isometric (since the curvature of Euclidean space is 0).
 The hyperbolic space can be represented by infinitely many different charts; but the embeddings in Euclidean space due to these four specific charts show some interesting characteristics.